+Qualities

+a n d

+Drawbacks:

+Some members

+are Obsessed

-Qualities a n d Drawbacks: Some members are Obsessed with their pursuit of the supernatural, Recurring Nightmares.
+with their pursuit

+of the supernatural,

+and a few suffer from

+Recurring Nightmares.

 The more experienced members have Nerves of Steel.

 Skills: Most members of the Order have Occult Knowledge, with a Spirits of the Dead Specialization (Mundane characters automatically get the specialty at no cost; see below).